Haruna Iddrisu: Political career

 After being a student leader for years in his tertiary education, Iddrisu transitioned into mainstream national politics and rose to become the National Youth Organizer for the National Democratic Congress in 2002.
-He held that position for 8 years even whilst serving as Minister of Communications in the Atta Mills Government.
+He held that position for 8 years even whilst serving as Minister of Communications in the Attah Mills Government.
 Iddrisu stepped down from the position in 2010.

+An investigative tracking project on public accountability by the Media Foundatio for West Africa confirmed that Iddrisu was among the minority of high-ranking leadership in the 8th Parliament of Ghana who maintained full compliance with the Public Office Holders Asset Declaration Act.